jhusak/envisionpc-reborn/README.txt

    left mouse button).
 This command is affected by the current ratio (below).
    A ratio of 100 will fill the entire map with the draw character.
 Smaller ratios will result in characters 'spotting' the map.
+   'C' - fills the map with 0 to 255 ascending alues - not affected by ratio yet

 'r': ratio
    This commands sets the ratio value for the find and clear commands.
 A